johntomko/smart-trainer/central/README.md

 ## Data Collector
 This project samples data from peripheral hardware sensors, gathering data to be saved as a time series.

-## BLE Peripheral
+## BLE Peripheral - Typescript
-This project is built to advertise a service, connect to an iOS app, and transmit data/communication back and forth.
+BLE connectivity is done.
+Need to handle different types of transmissions from the iOS app.

 ## Important Data
 ### Distance